10,000 Days – Post-apocalyptic snorefest.

 Man on High Heels – South Korean film about a cop that decides to retire so he can complete a sex change, but he can’t quite escape his old life before doing so.

-Mascots – Christoper Guest returns with another mocumentary.
+Mascots – Christoper Guest returns with another mockumentary.
 It wasn’t good.

-Mississippi Grind – A story about gambling addicting that stars Ryan Reynolds and Ben Mendelsohn
+Mississippi Grind – A story about gambling addicting that stars Ryan Reynolds (Deadpool, Van Wilder and Adventureland) and Ben Mendelsohn (Ready Player One and Rogue One)

 Mommy – Xavier Dolan’s lengthy look at a mother’s attempts to control her hyperactive son.

-Mysterious Skin – Joseph Gordon-Levitt in a story about sexual exploration and exploitation
+Mysterious Skin – Joseph Gordon-Levitt (The Dark Knight Rises, Looper and 50/50) in a story about sexual exploration and exploitation

-National Lampoon’s Senior Trip – First film in the career of Jeremy Renner as he and his fellow students take a trip to Washington to meet the President.
+National Lampoon’s Senior Trip – First film in the career of Jeremy Renner (Hurt Locker and the Marvel franchise) as he and his fellow students take a trip to Washington to meet the President.

 Nightlight – Found footage style film of students getting killed in the woods by an unseen force.